-- If possible, attach a .3mf file as this includes all your settings for your print job and can help techs identify any setting issue, or even attempt to print the same file to see if its a problem in the printer or the file.
+- If possible, attach a .3mf file (in a .zip file) as this includes all your settings for your print job and can help techs identify any setting issue, or even attempt to print the same file to see if its a problem in the printer or the file.

 - if any recent changes, maintenance, or "upgrades" done to the machine.

 - if any steps have been done on your part to try and fix the situation.

 - photos or videos showing the problem you are having if you need help with it, we have a guide here.

 - TRY to refrain from "person X has the same exact problem as me" mindset.
 There are a lot of different factors or even environments that could contribute to issues.

 - If something is recommended, even if you think you have done it before, please try and do the step to make sure nothing was missed.